Up to 35% off Raised Beds

 Ensuring your plant is properly fertilized will help keep blooms vivid and healthy.

-The best way to fertilize your hydrangea is to use manure or compost around the base of the plant while you are filling up your container.
-This will give you great results.
-The potting soil you chose will most likely have enough fertilizer in it to get you through your first season.
+The best way to fertilize your hydrangea is to mix manure or compost into the soil around the base of the plant while filling your container.
+This will give your plant a strong start.
+Most potting soils already contain enough nutrients to carry your hydrangea through the first season.

 Pruning can be important, but is typically reserved for deadheading.

-For the most part, deadheading should be the only type of “pruning” you need to worry about with potted hydrangeas.
+For the most part, deadheading is the only type of pruning you’ll need to do for potted hydrangeas.

 Transplant When Needed